 - Bay Area’s Top Lawyers, Bay Area Lawyer magazine

 - Top five percent of Northern California environmental attorneys (selected by his peers)

 - Western States Petroleum Association

-- Environmental and Water Law Section of the Bar Association of San Francisco, Executive Board (1995-2009)
+- Bar Association of San Francisco, Environmental and Water Law Section — Executive Board (1995-2009)